Mona Eltahawy: Politics and views

 Eltahawy was a board member of the Progressive Muslim Union of North America during its existence from 2004 to 2006.

 Eltahawy has criticised the regimes of both Hosni Mubarak and the Egypt-based Muslim Brotherhood, referring to them as "old, out-of-touch men".
 In an interview in February 2011, she said the Muslim Brotherhood could not "gain the support of the majority of Egyptians".
 In November 2011, Eltahawy faced repercussions by Egyptian security forces as a result of her criticism.
 Covering the protests at Tahrir Square, she was brutally beaten and sexually assaulted by Egyptian riot police, breaking both of her arms.

 In 2009, The Economist said Eltahawy used the phrase "the opium of the Arabs" referring to Israel, describing, as the magazine elaborated, "an intoxicating way for them to forget their own failings or at least blame them on someone else.
 Arab leaders have long practice of using Israel as a pretext for maintaining states of emergency at home and putting off reform."

 Eltahawy speaks out on women's rights in the Arab world, attacking female genital mutilation.
 In a May 2012 article in Foreign Policy, she wrote, "Name me an Arab country, and I'll recite a litany of abuses [of women] fueled by a toxic mix of culture and religion that few seem willing or able to disentangle lest they blaspheme or offend."
 She described herself as "a secular, radical feminist Muslim" in a 2011 interview.

 Eltahawy is a supporter of LGBTQ rights all over the world and an African (Egyptian) Arab supporter as well as an anarchist feminist.

-In a 2012 Canadian Broadcasting Corporation (CBC) interview with Piya Chattapadhyay, Eltahawy "says being civil, respectful and polite are ineffective, and instead women must harness the seven qualities — or "necessary sins" — of anger, attention, ambition, power, profanity, violence and lust."
-Later she asked people to "imagine a scenario in which we kill a certain number of men every week.
-How many men must we kill until patriarchy sits across the table from us and says, "OK, stop.
-What must we do, so that you can stop this culling?"
+In a 2012 Canadian Broadcasting Corporation (CBC) interview with Piya Chattopadhyay, Eltahawy "says being civil, respectful and polite are ineffective, and instead women must harness the seven qualities — or 'necessary sins' — of anger, attention, ambition, power, profanity, violence and lust."
+Later, she asked people to "imagine a scenario in which we kill a certain number of men every week.
+How many men must we kill until patriarchy sits across the table from us and says, 'OK, stop.
+What must we do, so that you can stop this culling?'
 Now I'm saying imagine.
 I'm not saying go out there and kill 100 men today.
 I'm saying, just imagine this very, very disturbing scenario."

 In 2020, Eltahawy began publishing personal essays and political commentary via her newsletter, Feminist Giant.